VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Please note, default cache sizes were carefully adjusted accordingly to the most practical scenarios and workloads.
-Change the defaults only if you understand the implications and vmstorage has enough free memory to accommodate the new size.
+Change the defaults only if you understand the implications and vmstorage has enough free memory to accommodate new cache sizes.

 To override the default values see command-line flags with `-storage.cacheSize` prefix.
 See the full description of flags [here](#list-of-command-line-flags).